 The same conditions apply to arbitration agreements in domestic arbitration pursuant to art.
 357 and 358 CPC.

-With regard to the criteria on substance an international arbitration agreement is deemed valid if it displays the legal requirements for a mutual party intent concerning the essential aspects either based on (i) the law chosen by the parties to specifically govern the arbitration agreement, or (ii) by the law governing the subject matter of the dispute (i.e. in general the underlying contract), or (iii) by Swiss law.
+With regard to the criteria on substance, an international arbitration agreement is deemed valid if it displays the legal requirements for a mutual party intent concerning the essential aspects either based on (i) the law chosen by the parties to specifically govern the arbitration agreement, or (ii) the law governing the subject matter of the dispute (i.e. in general the underlying contract), or (iii) Swiss law.

 Are arbitration clauses considered separable from the main contract?

 The concept of severability of the arbitration clause is explicitly stipulated in art.
 178 para 3 PILA and art.
 357 para 2 CPC.
 Both provisions provide for the arbitration agreement not to be contested on the grounds that the main contract is not valid or that the arbitration agreement concerns a dispute which had not yet arisen.